 It may seem obvious, but more durable rugs often come with a higher price tag.
 Durability means these rugs will last longer, be more resistant to damage, and be easier to maintain.
 If you commit to a more durable and more expensive rug, then you won’t have to purchase a replacement rug for several decades.
 This will lead to an overall better value when compared to less durable rugs that have a lifespan of 3-5 years.

 There are several different factors that contribute to the overall durability of a rug.
 The most durable materials are wool, polypropylene, nylon, sisal, jute, and seagrass.
 Wool, of course, being the most expensive.
 Polypropylene is much more affordable but can feel uncomfortable to some.
-For more information, check out our blog post on the most durable rug materials.

 The rugs weave also contributes to the overall durability.
 Hand-knotted rugs are often the most durable followed by hand-tufted and hand-hooked rugs.
 Machine made rugs are significantly less durable and typically last fewer than 10 years.

 The final factor that goes into the price of a rug ought to be obvious, the larger the rug, the higher the price.
 A larger rug requires more material and more time to make which drives up the cost.
 The general design rule is to keep at least eighteen inches of bare floor exposed by the rug’s edges.
 This rule applies to almost every room, with the exception of smaller spaces where this isn’t possible.

 It’s tempting to opt for a smaller rug to save money, but an undersized rug will make your room look smaller.
 If you’re in doubt between two different sizes, it’s often best to go with the bigger one.
 Large rugs unify the furniture and will give the illusion that the room is bigger than it actually is.
 When it comes to rug size, it is generally worth it to pay a little more.